 Whether you are tweaking virtual instruments or effect parameters, you’ll never run out of knobs to assign.

-We would have liked to see more features, perhaps with some dedicated buttons.
+I would have liked to see more features, perhaps with some dedicated buttons.
 But, it seems limited features is the trade-off for so many assignable encoders.

 Velocity sensitive pads